jethr0-1/DeAuthAll/README.md

 DeAuthAll is a shell script designed to automate the process of network sniffing and performing deauthentication attacks

+# Disclaimer!!
+This program was created for educational purposes, and using it to attack other peoples networks with their prior consent is ILLEGAL!
+I (Jethr0) do not take any responsibility for any malicious use of this program, it's on you!

 # Usage
 In it's current form, the program requires you to already know the MAC address of your network and the wireless interface you wish to use:
 Run the script like this: